TimShaw-ManualOS/ChatGPT-ManualOS-Public/README.md

 To solve this, the author began pasting a ruleset manually at the beginning of each session.
 This paste-block governed how ChatGPT behaved, processed proposals, froze text for later reference, and warned about approaching token limits.
 The author refers to this system as the **Manual OS**—a workaround method for regaining control over structure, output, and consistency without external tools.

-This system enables projects of high complexity to survive ChatGPT’s default flattening and helps enforce boundaries in a flexible, in-chat way.
+This system appears to help enable projects of higher complexity to survive ChatGPT’s default flattening and helps enforce boundaries in a flexible, in-chat way.

 ---

 ## How to Use It

 1. Copy the `SESSION RULESET` file from this repo.
+I save the text on my notes app and copy and paste into the ChatGPT app from there.
 2. Paste it into the start of any ChatGPT session.
 3. Begin work as usual—ChatGPT will follow the ruleset exactly.